 Why isn't my language shown or available yet?

 If your language isn’t available yet, you can submit a language request, by using the request form.
 We regularly announce which languages we need help with, please check out @translator to keep up with the latest news.

 How do I get started in the Translation Center?

-Our How to Get Started in the Twitter Translation Center article walks you through the steps to start translating!
+Our Getting started with the Translation Center article walks you through the steps to start translating.
 If you need any further help, please feel free to visit the Translation Center forums to ask for help.

 Community, reporting bugs, and feature requests:

 - We have a bustling community in our Translation Center forums.
 You can speak with other translators and moderators from generic topics to language-specific topics.